Skip to content

 Qt Platform Plugin Error

-If you encounter Qt-related errors, try installing qtpy:
+If you encounter Qt-related errors, make sure the GUI extra is installed:

 Matplotlib Backend Issues